eliotmansfield/ArduinoCAN/README.md

 You have two options, solder free or soldering / diy.

 ### Arduino Uno using shields
-Simply plug them alltogether and you are done.
-This is a 5V solution and uses descrete IO to drive the display NOT SPI - there are no spare digital pins left.
+Simply plug them altogether and you are done.
+This is a 5V solution and uses discrete IO to drive the display NOT SPI - there are no spare digital pins left.
 - Arduino Uno R3
 - MCP2515 EF02037 TJA1050 CAN Bus Shield Receiver SPI Controller
 - 3.5" TFT LCD 480x320 Display Shield for Arduino UNO R3 MEGA2560